-By JAE WON SHIN
+By PAUL SHIN

 During the time of a pandemic, almost all sports organizations were respectively closed.
 Big names, such as the NBA and NFL, only recently opened up for the last half of their season and playoffs without in-person seating.
 One sport, however, continued to have strong viewership: e-sports.
 Large e-Sports games, such as League of Legends, CS: GO, and Valorant proved to have strong streaming numbers.
 And this trend only continued towards the largest online tournament of the year: Worlds 2020.

 The Worlds 2020 promotional art (Source: Riot Games)

 Worlds 2020 proved to be a challenge in how Riot (creators of League of Legends) would implement a tournament during the COVID-19 pandemic.
 While everything can be online, the high latency and difficulty of monitoring the different teams proved to limit this option.
 After hard deliberation, the multiple leagues, such as the LCS (North American league), LEC (European league), and LCK (Korean league), alongside the many wildcard regions, planned to meet the LPL (Chinese league) in China for the 10th Annual Worlds.

 During the COVID-19 pandemic, the first time every league was able to play internationally during the pandemic, each league had its own “strong” team (generally the first seed).
 With the first seed from the LCS (TSM), LEC (G2 eSports), LPL (Top eSports), and LCK (Damwon Gaming) all coming in as strong contenders for the title, the group stages commenced, with G2 eSports, Top eSports, and Damwon Gaming all the first seed from their respective groups.
 (TSM went 0-6 in their standings, making it one of the most disappointing Worlds run yet).